Portland Trails volunteers installing the bridge over Jewell Falls in Fore River Sanctuary, 1994.

-Portland Trails is proud to have served Greater Portland, its residents, visitors and communities for 25 years.
+Portland Trails is proud to have served Greater Portland, its residents, visitors, and neighbors for over 30 years!

 - Portland Trails celebrates 25th Anniversary!

 - Placemaking efforts in East Bayside neighborhood include completion of the Gould St pocket park and very successful first annual cross city Scavenger Hunt with 80+ participants.